What is ePacket? a deep dive into everything ePacket and shipping

 - Items with magnets – earphones, speakers, amplifiers

 - Dangerous weapons – guns, bullets, knives, gunpowder

 - Chemical items – anything poisonous, inflammable, explosive and hazardous

 - Items that break copyright laws – pirate CDs/DVDs, counterfeit clothing

 - Illegal items – drugs, human organs, endangered species and parts

-ePackets found to break these rules may be rejected or destroyed at customs.
+ePackets found to break these rules may be rejected or destroyed at customs, causing customer service headaches for the retailer when the ePacket doesn’t arrive with the customer.
 Forbidden items on the policy are changed regularly by the Chinese government, China Post and carrier airlines.
-As always, sellers should carry out due diligence, and check regularly when using ePacket to ensure they’re not breaking rules.
+As always, sellers should carry out their due diligence, and check regularly when using ePacket to ensure they’re not breaking rules.

 ePacket doesn’t mean everywhere